 The changes between v1 and v2 are mostly minor, and should require little change to existing code.
 The changes between the APIs are discussed below.
 You can find full documentation for the new API at https://app.appbot.co/api.

-The one exception is the Custom Topics API, it has changed as follows;
+The exception is the Custom Topics API.
+The URL for Custom Topics has changed as follows;

 - List Custom Topics: https://api.appbot.co/api/v1/apps/:app_id/review_filters changed to https://api.appbot.co/api/v2/apps/:app_id/custom_topics